Death Requisite

 Death Requisite is a heavy metal band from Sarasota, Florida, United States.
-The band describes their style as "blackened symphonic melodic technical death metal", or simply "extreme hybrid metal".
+The band describes their style as "blackened symphonic melodic technical death metal", or "extreme hybrid metal".
 The band has played with Living Sacrifice, Extol, Zao, Norma Jean, and Sleeping Giant.
 The band is signed to Rottweiler Records.

 Background

-Death Requisite is a melodic death metal band which originated in Sarasota, Florida.
-The band formed in 1999 and broke up 2005.
-In 2010, they re-formed.
-Since then they have released three EPs, Prophets of Doom, Second Death, and Threnody.
+Death Requisite is a melodic death metal band from Sarasota, Florida.
+The band formed in 1999 and broke up in 2005.
+In 2010, they reformed.
+Since then, they have released three EPs, Prophets of Doom, Second Death, and Threnody.
 In June 2016, the band signed to Rottweiler Records.

-The band released their new album, Revisitation, on November 25, 2016, through Rottweiler.
-The album was reviewed by notable musicians including Kevin Tubby of Broken Flesh, Michael Cook of A Hill to Die Upon, and Kelly Shaefer of Atheist.
+The band released the album Revisitation on November 25, 2016, through Rottweiler.
+The album was reviewed by Kevin Tubby of Broken Flesh, Michael Cook of A Hill to Die Upon, and Kelly Shaefer of Atheist.

-Bassist RTJ left the band 2016 and was unofficially replaced by Gabriel Blackmore, Dave Blackmore's son.
-Vocalist Vincent St. James departed from the band in 2017.
-The band later revealed that they were working with new material with Johanna Fincher on soprano vocals.
+Bassist RTJ left the band 2016 and was unofficially replaced with Dave Blackmore's son, Gabriel.
+Vocalist Vincent St. James departed the band in 2017.
+The band revealed that they were working on new material with soprano Johanna Fincher.
 The band released a picture of them with former vocalist St. James, along with Blackmore and another man, revealing that the upcoming album would have five vocalists featured throughout.

-On May 10, 2018, Rottweiler and the band released the artwork, the release date and title of the EP, known as Threnody, which launched on June 29, 2018.
+On May 10, 2018, Rottweiler and the band released the artwork, the release date and title of the EP, Threnody, released on June 29, 2018.